scrum-for-developers/worblehat-youtube/README.md

 Worblehat is a training application for the [Scrum for Developers](https://github.com/scrum-for-developers) training held by [codecentric AG](https://www.codecentric.de/), as well as for the [Professional Scrum Developer](https://www.codecentric.de/schulung/professional-scrum-developer/#schulung-detail) training when given by codecentric.

-## YouTube Let's Code with Bene and Andreas
+## YouTube Let's Code with Andreas and guests

 In a [series of livestreams](https://www.youtube.com/playlist?list=PLD9VybHH2wnY6AdGpGinjwzq5brwRn85K), Bene and Andreas will implement the complete Backlog that is usually used during the training.